We

 Meanwhile,

-we discover that the screaming woman and
+we discover the screaming woman and

 other than famed American movie actress